 Introducing a debate on osteoporosis in the House of Lords, Lord Guy Black – whose Mother suffered from the condition – highlighted how “broken bones seriously impact the lives of the elderly, causing significant ill health and premature death,” and said “many arise unnecessarily as a result of undiagnosed or inadequately treated osteoporosis.”

-These were “unacceptable figures, with huge costs to the NHS” and called on the Government to take action to ensure that “patients are identified, treated and managed effectively in primary care, including proper access to fracture liaison services.”
+These are “unacceptable figures, with huge costs to the NHS” and Black called on the Government to take action to ensure that “patients are identified, treated and managed effectively in primary care, including proper access to fracture liaison services.”

 So when my Oncologist said there was nothing I could do, he couldn’t have been more wrong.
-I contacted the Hospital Chaplain (fount of knowledge) who suggested I went off to Casciane Terme, in Italy, where “they know all about it”.
+I contacted the Hospital Chaplain (fountain of knowledge) who suggested I went off to Casciane Terme Centre in Italy, where “they know all about it”.

-Come 8 am at Casiane Terme, coach loads of OAPs start rolling in from the surrounding countryside, filled with patients come to do exercises.
-From what I could gather, the Italian health service is keen to encourage self-help, and if you don’t participate you might be left to sort yourself out – so qualify for ‘Did Not Attend’ and you could be off the programme.
+Come 8 am at Casiane Terme, coach loads of OAPs start rolling in from the surrounding countryside, filled with patients coming to do exercises.
+From what I could gather, the Italian health service is keen to encourage self-help, and if you don’t participate you might be left to sort yourself out and could be off the programme.